AvaProtocol/OAK-docs/_docs/gov-dev/treasury-grant.md

 ---
-title: Treasury Grant and Config Change
+title: Treasury Grant
-subtitle: Walk through the Governance steps of granting Treasury funds and updating configuration via the polkadot.js app
+subtitle: Walk through the Governance steps of granting Treasury funds via the polkadot.js app
 author: charles
 tags: [governance]
 ---

 ## Grant Treasury funds to community developers

+*Pre-requisite: Before reading this article, you should be familiar with [how to submit a proposal](/docs/gov-dev/governance-via-polkadotjs/#introduction).*

-We need to submit a proposal on the Treasury interface first, and then council members can vote on the council.
+We need to submit a proposal on the Treasury page first, and then council members can vote on the council.

 The Treasury's proposal can be approved by the council and does not need to be voted on by a referendum.